moerwald/Disposables/README.md

 # Disposables

-Inspired by the idea of Reactive.Disposables this library offers dispoable objects as standalone library.
+Inspired by the idea of Reactive.Disposables this library offers the CompositeDisable and SimpleDisposable as .NET standard library.